aCursedComrade/notes/README.md

 ## Viewing Content

 It is possible to view all the content of this handbook via GitHub.
 For offline viewing, download this repo and view it through any application that can read markdown files.([Obsidian](https://obsidian.md/), [Trilium](https://www.electronjs.org/apps/trilium-notes), [Notion](https://www.notion.so/product), etc.)

+**Note**, if you are seeing this now, this handbook is still in early stages.
+I am still transferring my personal notes to this repo :)